 Learn more about the Relationship Matrix Relationship Matrix

 Requirements Diagram

 Getting to Know the Requirements Diagram

 Introducing the Requirement s Diagram

 The Requirements diagram provides a visual representation of how Requirements are related to each other and to other elements in the model, including Business Drivers, Constraints, Business Rules, Use Cases, User Stories, design Components and more.
-The diagram is one of Enterprise Architect's extended diagram types and for analysts who are accustomed to working with Requirements in a text based tool it will provide a welcomed and compelling graphical representation of the Requirements.
+The diagram is one of Enterprise Architect's extended diagram types.
+It provides an appealing graphical representation of Requirements, that will be a welcome change for Requirements Analysts who are accustomed to working with text based tools.

-Usage of the Requirement s Diagram

-One usage is to show how Requirements are connected together in a hierarchy, but a more compelling usage is to show how requirements are connected to other elements.
-The experienced modeler will define and manage the requirements in the Specification Manager and then use the Requirements diagram to show how one or more requirements are related to up-process elements such as Business Drivers and down-process elements such as Use Cases, User Stories, User

-Experience designs and solution Components.

-Options for the Requirement s Diagram

-The appearance of a diagram can be changed to suit the audience, and details can be included, suppressed or altered to ensure the diagram meets its main objective of communication.
+Usage of the Requirement s Diagram One usage is to show how Requirements are connected together in a hierarchy or, even more importantly, how Requirements are connected to other elements.
+The experienced modeler will define and manage the Requirements in the Specification Manager and then use the Requirements diagram to show how each Requirement is related to upstream process elements such as Business Drivers, and downstream process elements such as Use Cases, User Stories, User Experience designs and solution Components.
+Options for the Requirement s Diagram The appearance of a diagram can be changed to suit the audience, and details can be included, suppressed or altered to ensure the diagram meets its main objective of communication.
 There is a wide range of options, ranging from creating a Hand Drawn style of diagram to filtering diagram content.